Texas Rangers (baseball): Rebuilding (2017–2022)

-After a extremely lowly 60–102 season in 2021, their worst since 1973, the Rangers went on a spending spree in free agency, most notably signing Toronto Blue Jays second baseman Marcus Semien, Los Angeles Dodgers shortstop Corey Seager and bringing back former starting pitcher Martin Perez after three seasons away from the team.
-However, despite the offseason spending spree and slight improvement from the previous season, it still wasn’t enough for the Rangers to contend as they finished 68–94, good enough for 4th place in the AL West; they were also a franchise and league worst 15–35 in one run games.
+After a 60–102 season in 2021, their worst since 1973, the Rangers signed several free agents, including Toronto Blue Jays second baseman Marcus Semien and Los Angeles Dodgers shortstop Corey Seager, and they brought back former starting pitcher Martin Perez after three seasons away from the team.
+However, the team finished 68–94, good enough for fourth place in the AL West; they were also a franchise- and league-worst 15–35 in one-run games.
 The Rangers fired Chris Woodward on August 15, 2022, with Tony Beasley taking his place as interim manager for the rest of the year.
 Two days after Woodward's firing, the Rangers fired President of Baseball Operations (and former Rangers general manager) Jon Daniels, after six consecutive losing seasons.
 Chris Young, who was named general manager in 2020 to take over the role from Daniels, was named the new club president.
-On October 21, 2022, the Rangers hired 3-time World Series winning manager Bruce Bochy.
-During the offseason, the Rangers signed longtime New York Mets superstar starting pitcher Jacob deGrom to a 5 year, $185 million dollar contract.
+On October 21, 2022, the Rangers hired three-time World Series winning manager Bruce Bochy.
+During the offseason, the Rangers signed longtime New York Mets starting pitcher Jacob deGrom to a five-year, $185 million contract, and starting pitchers Nathan Eovaldi and Andrew Heaney.